hapax/hapax.github.io/assets/teaching.md

-And what could be more empowering than determining the size of the earth from the shadow of a stick, as [Eratosthenes](https://en.wikipedia.org/wiki/Eratosthenes#Measurement_of_the_Earth's_circumference) did in 100 BC?
+And what could be more empowering than determining the size of the earth from the shadow of a stick, as [Eratosthenes](https://en.wikipedia.org/wiki/Eratosthenes#Measurement_of_the_Earth's_circumference) did in 100 BC.
 What about algebra?
 Try the unsolvability of the quintic, compass and straightedge constructions, and applications to dimensional analysis.
 Logarithms?
-What about the density of prime numbers, slide rules, algorithmic complexity or Fermi estimates?
+Here we have the density of prime numbers, slide rules, algorithmic complexity and Fermi estimates.
+The list goes on.

-I could go on, but I think the idea is hopefully clear.
+Hopefully the idea is clear.
 Pick a topic, any topic.
 Figure out its history, where it comes from, what it's really used for and what mathematicians or scientists find beautiful about it.